cfpb/hmda-frontend/src/updates-notes/README.md

-# FAQ - Updates and Notes
+# FAQ - News and Updates

 ## What is it?

-The [Updates and Notes app](https://ffiec.cfpb.gov/updates-notes) provides a searchable change log of updates, releases, and corrections to published HMDA Data.
+The [News and Updates app](https://ffiec.cfpb.gov/updates-notes) provides a searchable change log of updates, releases, and corrections to published HMDA Data.

 ## Do content changes require redeployment?